gbibbo/pisoundsensing/README.md

 * Download the latest version of Raspberry Pi OS (64-bit) with desktop from the official website: [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/).

 #### 2. Download Imaging Software:
-* Download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) software.
+* Download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) software (this following guide was made based on version 1.8.5 of the software).

 #### 3. Burn the Image to the microSD Card:
 * Insert the microSD card into your computer using a card reader.

 * Open the Raspberry Pi Imager.

+* Under "Raspberry Pi Device" you can select "No filtering" or your Raspberry Pi model which can be "Raspberry Pi 4" or "Raspberry Pi 5".

-* Select the operating system image you downloaded and the microSD card as the destination.
+* Under "Operating System", press "CHOOSE OS", scroll down and select "Use custom", where you will be able to select the operating system image you downloaded in the previous steps.

-* Click on "Write" and wait for the process to complete.
+* Under "Storage" select the microSD card as the destination.

+* Click "Next" and select "NO" when asked if you want to apply the customization settings.

+* An warning window will remind you that your data will be erased from the microSD card.
+Press "YES" if you wish to continue and wait for the process to complete.
+During the process, alerts may pop up indicating that you need to insert a new drive.
+Simply ignore these alerts until the Raspberry Pi Imager Write process is complete.

 #### 4. Verify the Burn: